 Working adults and others who are paying their own way to get a degree in addiction and substance abuse counseling have to consider cost.
-To find an affordable Bachelor’s in Addiction Counseling, you will need to look for smaller colleges or universities or community colleges that have a solid reputation for offering quality courses at cheap prices.
+To find an affordable Addiction Counseling degree, you will need to look for smaller colleges or universities or community colleges that have a solid reputation for offering quality courses at cheap prices.
 There are many colleges and universities that offer scholarships to new students who have the grades and meet their eligibility requirements.
 Students can also apply for different types of student loans.
 While it’s better to try and avoid private loans, Stafford loans are somewhat more affordable.

 Earning a Bachelor’s degree in Addiction Counseling or Substance Abuse Counseling, allows you to move beyond the boundaries that may have confined you in the past.
 Take the initiative and chart a course for success.
 Laying the groundwork for your career is the key to building a career you can be proud of.

 Methodology: Ranking the Most Affordable Addiction Counseling Degree Programs

 For the Bachelor’s Degree Center ranking of the most affordable addiction counseling degree programs, editors focused on accredited, trustworthy institutions.
 Programs are ranked by actual tuition cost, according to current IPEDS data.